ClockWorksProduction/CWPs-OpenSource-BASHstyle-Terminal-emulator/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 or later.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Lesser General Public License v3.0 or later (LGPLv3+).

+✅ You can use this library freely in personal, open-source, or commercial projects.

+✅ You may distribute applications that link to this library under any license you choose.

+⚠️ If you modify this library itself and distribute your changes, you must publish them under the LGPLv3 as well.

+This ensures the core library remains open source, while still allowing broad use and integration in proprietary or open projects.

+See the [LICENSE](LICENSE) file for the full license text.